bryanathieret/bryanathieret/README.md

 ### Hello!

 My name is Bryana A.S.
-Thieret and I am a senior at St. Lawrence University majoring in both Psychology and Statistics.
-I plan to go into a PhD program for Behavior Analysis right after I graduate.
-Most of the research I have done has related to invesigating the long-term effects of early-life stress through rodent models.
+Thieret and I am a doctoral student in the Behavior Analysis program at the University of Kansas.
+I graduated from St. Lawrence University with a B.S. in Psychology and Statistics in 2024.
+Most research I have done consists of animal model research looking at impulsive choice and action behavior.